 I finally figured out, or at least, my best guess is that the film is intentionally confusing because it’s more about how our perceptions affect reality than what the movie’s narrative leads us to think.
 It’s not so much about figuring out what’s real and what’s a dream; it’s about the idea of shaping the reality you want.
 That is the message of this movie that our perceptions play a role in the bargain that we enter into with life.
 That the reality we choose and what we perceive as reality helps give it validity.
-Thousands of years ago Zen masters were observant enough to realize the fundamental structure of the universe was what we refer to as composed of atoms; that we see as solid is in fact not.
-The point of what I am trying to say is reality is fluid to a degree, and that I think is the point of this film; that reality is what you make it.
+Thousands of years ago, Zen masters were observant enough to realize the fundamental structure of the universe was what we refer to as composed of atoms; that we see as solid is, in fact, not.
+I am trying to say that reality is fluid to a degree and that I think this film is the point; that reality is what you make it.

 In case you are not familiar with this film, Inception is a 2010 science fiction film written, co-produced, and directed by Christopher Nolan.
 The film stars Leonardo Di Caprio as a professional cyber thief who steals information by infiltrating the subconscious.
 He gets offered a chance to have his criminal history erased as payment for a seemingly impossible task: an “inception,” the implantation of another person’s idea into a target’s subconscious.
 The ensemble cast additionally includes Ken Watanabe, Joseph Gordon-Levitt, Marion Cotillard, Ellen Page, Tom Hardy, Dileep Rao, Cillian Murphy, Tom Berringer, and Michael Caine.

 This movie gets a lot of its appeal from closely resembling a slick and stylish, fast-paced, thrilling crime caper movie, and in fact, it is one.
 That resemblance begins to blur just like the line between what’s real and what’s a dream does when the story becomes a surreal puzzle without a clue regarding which is which.